mar-naseer/marn-python-codes/README.md

 ## 🧠 What This Repo Covers ?

-This repository contains clean and well-documented Python scripts for common problem statements like:-
+This repository contains clean and well-documented Python scripts for common problem statements, like:-

 - 🔢 Arithmetic & Logical Operations
 - 🔁 Loops & Conditional Programs